Counseling Outreach Peer Education

 • A nice addition to their resume or vitae with the potential of awards and recognition for leadership and outstanding service.

-COPE members undergo training by the Counseling & Testing Staff that focuses on helping skills, mental health and developmental issues among college students, knowledge about campus and community resources to facilitate referral.
-As they year progresses, the team receives training in screenings for mood disorders, eating disorders, and alcohol and other drugs abuse and in the development of outreach programs, such as presentations and awareness events (*COPE is solely a peer education group and does not provide professional counseling.)
+COPE members undergo training by the Counseling & Testing Staff that focuses on helping skills, mental health and developmental issues among college students, and knowledge about campus and community resources to facilitate referral.
+As the year progresses, the team receives training in screenings for mood disorders, eating disorders, and alcohol and other drugs abuse and in the development of outreach programs, such as presentations and awareness events (*COPE is solely a peer education group and does not provide professional counseling.)

 Each member is expected to: